MRazaKazmi/MRazaKazmi/README.md

-- 👋 Hi there, I’m Raza Kazmi and am a Data Engineer, based in Toronto, Canada
+- 👋 Hi there, I’m Raza Kazmi and am a Data Engineer.

 -  I'm passionate about building reliable, scalable and maintainable data platforms that enabled different business stakeholders to make sense of the data which exists chaotically within their business.